maddiethedinosaur/funnydiehaha/Marxism Reading List.md

 ### Communism 101

 * [Principles of Communism](https://drive.google.com/file/d/1TasOyPDYlUWBw1P8tUdxjgaXFfsCm6At/view?usp=sharing) by Friedrich Engels

+  *A draft programme for the Communist League which outlines some of the fundamental positions of communism.*

 * [Manifesto of the Communist Party](https://drive.google.com/file/d/1HnOE1zEGIEAJj4pfS8AFDBHAlIz1HKeC/view?usp=sharing) by Karl Marx

+  *The final programme for the Communist League, it contains outlines of some fundamental positions of communism and is much larger than Principles of Communism.*

 ### Critique of Philosophy